Armenia Tax Calculator (2026)

 Assumptions

-• · The worker (age 35) is born after January 1, 1974, and is therefore subject to the mandatory funded pension system.
+• · Default employee born after 1 January 1974, therefore subject to mandatory funded pension contributions from 1 July 2018.

 Frequently asked questions

-What are the mandatory pension contributions in Armenia?
+What is the income tax rate in Armenia?

 Compare Armenia with another country